Search This Blog

 I flipped through a few pages of my photo album and I was reminded once again of a very special and beautiful person and my eyes welled up.

 Her name was Sarah.
-She passed away (through no one’s fault) not long after our Graduation ceremonies in Valemount, BC…. just about 15 years ago now.
+She passed away not long after our Graduation ceremonies in Valemount, BC…. just about 15 years ago now.

 And I owe her a huge thank you.